Mileena28/Mileena28.github.io/astrology-content/360-horoscope/month-01.md

 *Days 1-30 (January 1-30)*
 *Element: Transformation | Sacred Color: Violet Flame | Challenge: Consciousness*

 *The year births itself through the Awakener's transformative fire, guided by the wisdom of the Hedge Witch cards.
-This first month sets the cosmic stage for all revelations to come.*
+This first month sets the cosmic stage for all revelations to come, demanding conscious participation in your own revolution.*

 ---